 In theatres now!
 DVD and Online streaming coming soon!

-Colours of the Alphabet (COTA) is a unique feature documentary that explores the reality of language, education and childhood in Africa.
+Colours of the Alphabet is a unique feature documentary that explores the reality of language, education and childhood in Africa.
 Filmed over 12 months in rural Zambia, the film tells the story of three children and their families and asks the question: does the future have to be in English?

-The COTA impact project therefore focuses on the global issues surrounding mother-tongue education and linguistic diversity.
+Colours of the Alphabet focuses on the global issues surrounding mother-tongue education and linguistic diversity.
 UNESCO estimates that 40% of the world’s population, or 2.3 billion people, lack access to education in their own language.
-This situation is most acute in Africa where our outreach will take place.
+This situation is most acute in Africa where our outreach project will take place.
 We need your help to change this situation.

-How to apply:
+How to apply